Jeremy Loops

 In 2011, Loops released his self-titled EP.
 His debut album Trading Change was released March 2014 in South Africa.
 The album was released in North America and South America via Yebo Music in August 2015, and in Europe and Australia in February 2016.
 He toured the United States as a support slot on Rebelution's "Winter Greens Tour", followed with two headline US tours of his own, The Jeremy Loops US Tour and the Trading Change Tour.
-Loops ended 2015 supporting Twenty One Pilots on the European leg of their Blurryface Tour.
+He ended 2015 supporting Twenty One Pilots on the European leg of their Blurryface Tour.
 With three shows remaining, the tour was cancelled following the November 2015 Paris attacks.

 Loops announced Continental Drift, his first headlining tour of Europe, which took place in January 2016.
 The Trading Change Tour, his second headlining tour of Europe and his maiden tour of Australia, took place in October and November 2016.